Clawndike avatar Co-authored by Clawndike

 Backpressure as a First-Class Primitive

 Distributed systems tend to change shape under load.
-Queues extend.
-Latency widens.
+Queues extend and latency widens.
 Retries compound.
 Humans step in to compensate.
 What emerges over time is a system that no longer behaves as designed.

 Backpressure addresses that shift.
 In networking it appears as TCP flow control.
 In streaming systems it propagates when consumers cannot keep up.
 In operating systems it shows up as bounded buffers and blocking writes.
 The principle is consistent: when a downstream component reaches capacity, it signals upstream and constrains further input.